A UNIVERSAL SOLUTION

 THE SCIENCE

-As well, fuel has a much higher energy density than any electric battery, current or theoretical.
+Most persuasively, fuel has a higher energy density than any electric battery, current or theoretical.
 In an average electric vehicle the battery is 1,000 pounds of dead weight, whether charged or not.
-It take a lot of energy to move that much weight.
+It takes a lot of energy to move that much weight.
+In contrast, as little as 25 to 50 pounds of fuel can power an equivalent vehicle the same distance, with the same power.

 A CLEAN SHEET APPROACH LEADS TO BREAK-THROUGH TECHNOLOGY